-FACILITIES: Centrally located between Georgetown and Milton in Sussex County, Delaware, The Jefferson School sits on 43 wooded acres adjacent to the Reddden State Forest.
-The school features 10 classrooms, administrative offices, playgrounds, a nature trail, two ponds, a greenhouse with an adjacent garden area with five resident goats, a basketball court and a soccer field.
+FACILITIES: Centrally located between Georgetown and Milton in Sussex County, Delaware, The Jefferson School sits on 43 wooded acres adjacent to the Redden State Forest.
+The school features 10 classrooms, administrative offices, playgrounds, a nature trail, two ponds, a greenhouse with an adjacent garden area with five resident goats and beehives, a basketball court and a soccer field.

 GRADES: Preschool (ages 3-4) through grade 8.